RandomMeas

 Arguments

-• shadow::AbstractShadow: The shadow object.
+• shadow::AbstractShadow: The shadow object representing the full quantum state.

 • assume_unit_trace::Bool (optional): If true, assumes the shadow has unit trace (default: false).
-This can speed up the calculation for factorized shadows (as the trace of "traced out" qubits is not computed)/
+This can speed up the calculation for factorized shadows (as the trace of "traced out" qubits is not computed).

 Returns